blargenoso/Balloon_Project_2019/README.txt

                       #                                                                    #
                       ######################################################################

 This code collects sensor data from the pi's sense hat such as pressure and temperature, as well as altitude data from an i2c altimiter, to compile a .csv file of the nature of the pi's surroundings.
 It stores thee files every 30 minutes to an external storage device, inside the balloon's black box.
-The code also makes use of the sense hat's led array, but this can be turned off by changing the value of the variable 'led' to 0.
+The code also makes use of the sense hat's led array, but this can be turned off by changing the value of the variable 'led' to 0. the code also stores data from an i2c altimiter, which can be found on the parts list in the wiki. instructions to enable the altimiter can also be found on the wiki

                       ######################################################################
                       #                                                                    #